-The good news is that you don’t have to say goodbye to ice cream when following the Paleo diet.
+The good news is that you don’t have to say goodbye to ice cream when following a Paleo diet.
 The bad news is that you’ll absolutely have to make it yourself.
 Some health food stores now offer a coconut milk alternative to regular ice cream, but I think it still contains some nasty ingredients.
 Making it yourself can actually be fun and rewarding.
-You’ll impress everybody when they’ll learn that you made the ice cream yourself from A to Z and you have much more control over the final result.
+You’ll impress everybody when they learn that you made the ice cream yourself from A to Z, and you have much more control over the final result.

-This rrecipe is 100% Paleo and while you have to possibility to add some sugary indulgences like dark chocolate or honey in it, it’s completely up to you and you don’t have to add anything sugary to get a great result that’ll please everybody.
-You can leave it plain like your usual vanilla ice cream or add any of your favorite flavoring during the preparation process.
-Fruits, coconut flakes, nuts or mint are all good options, as are honey or chocolate if you’re in for a little treat.
-You can always prepare the ice cream plain and add any of those other options when serving the ice cream so you can enjoy different flavors every time.
+This recipe is 100% Paleo and while you have the option of adding some sugary indulgences like dark chocolate or honey, it’s completely up to you.
+You don’t have to add anything sugary to get a great result that’ll please everybody.
+You can leave it plain like your usual vanilla ice cream or add any of your favorite flavorings during the preparation process.
+Fruits, coconut flakes, nuts or mint are all good options, as are honey or chocolate if you want a little treat.
+You can always prepare the ice cream plain and add any of those other options when serving so you can enjoy different flavors every time.

-This is a real ice cream made with a custard with the help of eggs.
+This is a real ice cream made using an egg custard.
 Unlike simpler ice cream recipes not based on a custard, this one will be much richer and will feel like the real ice cream you’re used to.
-It takes a bit more implication on your part, but the result will speak for itself.
+It takes a bit more work on your part, but the result will speak for itself.

 Paleo coconut vanilla ice cream recipe

 Ingredients for the base

 - 2 eggs or 4 egg yolks (yolks alone will give even more richness);

 - Seeds from 2 fresh vanilla beans or 2 tbsp real vanilla extract.

 Possible flavoring options (add any or a combination of the fallowing flavorings)